Gautam-cpp/CU-Login-Automation-Extension/readme.md

 - Your credentials are stored locally in your browser using Chrome's secure storage.
 - This extension does not transmit your credentials anywhere else.
-- For your safety, always use extensions from trusted sources and review the code if possible.

 ## 🧩 Troubleshooting